 Winter wrenching: maintain your ride for happy trail days ahead Scrub away the winter blues and give your bike some TLC during the cold, dark nights

 Whether you ride through the wet and wild of winter or pack away your bike in storage waiting for warmer days, the long nights, cold temps, and short daylight hours provide plenty of time to give your bike a little extra love.
-Tuck into the garage with your warm beverage of choice and your lucky wrench to learn our top tips for tuning up your bike over the winter months.
+Tuck into the garage with your warm drink of choice and your lucky spanner to learn our top tips for tuning up your bike over the winter months.

-Riding in autumn and winter brings some of the most exhilarating days on the trail— unfortunately, these good times often come at the expense of our bikes.
-Major mud, trail debris, rain, and snow can put the hurt on your drivetrain, gum up bearings, and fill pivot points with grime.
+Riding in autumn and winter brings some of the most exhilarating days on the trail – unfortunately, these good times often come at the expense of our bikes.
+Major mud, trail debris, rain and snow can put the hurt on your drivetrain, gum up bearings and fill pivot points with grime.
 The good news is, during these colder months we have a lot more time indoors, so instead of binge-watching your next series this weekend, take a few minutes to give your bike some love.
 You’ll be thankful for many rides to come.

 10 tips for transforming your winter-worn ride into a spry and fresh steed.

 Some of us never left our teenage goth phase behind, but even if you embrace a wardrobe full of colour we recommend donning a black-on-black outfit for diving into bike maintenance.
 There will be grease, dirt and debris that stains most clothing but hides within black hues.
 If you don’t have a solid black outfit you’re willing to get dirty, toss on a shop apron or clothes you don’t mind getting stained before diving into the grime.